ghi-electronics/Documentation/software/tinyclr/tutorials/can.md

 ### CAN Bit Timing Settings

-The following CAN bit timing parameters were calculated for a SITCore driving a SN65HVD230 CAN driver chip.
+The following CAN bit timing parameters were calculated for our SITCore Dev Boards, but will work with any SITCore driving a SN65HVD230 CAN driver chip.
+When using a different CAN driver chip, the maximum cable length may be affected.

 | Baud | Propagation | Phase1 | Phase2 | Baudrate Prescaler | Synchronization Jump Width | Use Multi Bit Sampling | Sample Point | Max Osc.
 Tolerance | Max Cable Length
 |---|---|---|---|---|---|---|---|---|---